Creating a Model of Your Event-Driven Architecture

 • Add an application version to an event broker from Designer.

 • Associate an application version from one event broker to additional event brokers in the same or a different modeled event mesh in Runtime Event Manager.
-For more information, see Associating an Application with Additional Event Brokers.
+For more information, see Building a Modeled Event Mesh.

 • Scan a runtime event broker connected to the modeled event mesh and use runtime data to import applications.
 For more information about connecting your runtime to Event Portal and using Runtime Event Manager to create a model of your own runtime data, see Discovering Runtime Data.